assertj/assertj/README.md

-# AssertJ - a rich assertions library for java
+# AssertJ - Fluent assertions for java

 AssertJ provides a rich and intuitive set of strongly-typed assertions to use for unit testing (either with JUnit or TestNG).